unfold/webpack-serve/readme.md

 ## Usage
 ### In the terminal
 run `webpack-serve` in your terminal in the root of your project.
-All arguments passed are passed over to webpack CLI.
+All arguments given are passed over to webpack CLI.

 ### With own express/connect backend
 You can import it and use and configure it with your own middleware or server.